mose/rails-i18nterface/README.md

 This version is a spinoff of Claudius Coenen's version by [Larry Sprock](https://github.com/lardawge/rails-i18nterface).
 It was renamed, refactored and prepared for rails 3.1 as an Engine.
 Over this work [Michal Hantl](https://github.com/hakunin/rails-i18nterface) made a bunch of nice UI modifications on his fork.
-Since then it was mroe or less abandonned.
+Since then it was more or less abandonned.

 I took over the evolution with some new features: